- 1 Essential Singapore Mobile App Buyer’s Guide

 - Timeline: You may be in a rush and would like to launch quickly.
 Quotes which promise a quick turnaround may look tempting but don’t place too much weight on these.
 It is often tempting for development houses to promise quick work in order to win the contract, but the truth is that it is very difficult to provide an estimate of the overall development process early on, especially without full specifications.

-- Is the development house interested in the success of your mobile app?
+- Alignment: Is the development house interested in the success of your mobile app?
 This question, although very important, is not easy to consider objectively.
 There are tell-tale signs though, such as – How responsive is the development house during pre-sales?
 Do they take time to understand your business?
 Do they provide value added suggestions and ways for you to reduce cost or optimize your approach?
 Do they take a robust and long-term view of the technical needs of the project?
 Is the development house willing to help out in small ways even before signing on the dotted line (help could include simple things like email setup to making useful introductions or links to interesting industry resources)?

-- Are you dealing with a decision maker or sales person?
+- Point of Contact: Are you dealing with a decision maker or sales person?
 As discussed throughout this article, the nature of mobile app development is fluid and particularly in post development, you would like a development house to be able to exercise some flexibility in helping you, rather than sticking to the letter of the contract.
 You don’t want to hear “sorry, all my developers are deployed elsewhere, your development period is over and your bug fix has got to wait for 2 months”.
 Dealing with the decision maker directly helps you assess if the development house will exercise flexibility down the line and indeed if he/she would allow such flexibility to be exercised quickly.

-- Technical Ability.
-Ask for the CV(s) of the actual developer(s) that will be assigned to your project to have a sense of his / her experience and technical ability.
+- Technical Ability: Ask for the CV(s) of the actual developer(s) that will be assigned to your project to have a sense of his / her experience and technical ability.

 11) Quotes and service models

 As much as we would like that buyers only consider RobustTechHouse, we cannot in good conscience recommend that you only obtain 1 quote.
 Obtain at least 2 quotes from reputable vendors, more if you have the time, for comparison.
+This article contains more details on the topic of cost.

 In general, there are 4 partnership models available in Singapore.